cloudmesh-community/book/chapters/prg/scala/scala.md

-# Scala for Cloud Computing :o: :?:
+# Scala for Cloud Computing :o: :question:

 :warning: This section will not be taught es part of this class, However interested students can contribute a chapter.